 The amount of solder should be roughly equal to the diameter of the pipe.
 A 1/2-inch pipe needs about 1/2 inch of solder.
 A 1-inch pipe needs about one inch of solder, and so forth.

 When you’ve prepped yourself and your workspace, it’s time to turn up the heat.
 Soldering produces fumes, so be ready with safety equipment:

 - Light the propane torch.

-- Hold the tip of the flame against the middle of the fitting for 4 to 5 seconds or until the soldering paste begins to sizzle.
+- Put the tip of the flame against the middle of the fitting.
+Hold it there for 4 or 5 seconds or until the soldering paste begins to sizzle.

 - Heat the opposite side of the fitting to ensure the heat is evenly distributed.

-- Wipe away the excess solder with a rag.
+- Wipe away the excess flux with a rag.

 - If the joint leaks, take it apart and re-solder it.

 If you’d rather not use a torch or flame, you have two options of soldering copper pipe without it: copper bonding and press fittings.

 - Copper bonding is like glue, but it’s made specifically for copper pipes.